colbyeagan/R_cheat_sheet/README.md

 # R_cheat_sheet
-Over 30 statistics concepts with worked out examples in R. Enraptures the workflow of creating several different model types and assessing conditions.
+Over 30 statistics concepts with worked out examples in R. Encaptures the workflow of creating several different model types and assessing conditions.